alargh/YOLO-Basketball-Game-project/README.md

 - **Visual Enhancements**: Ball tracked with a **green arrow**, ball-holder with a **red arrow**, and team members highlighted with **ellipses**.
 - **Real-Time Performance**: Optimized for smooth tracking and processing.

+## Model Training
+- Two separate models are used: one for detecting players and another for detecting the ball.
+- Both models were fine-tuned using **YOLOv11x** on separate datasets sourced from **Roboflow**.
+- The training was conducted on **Google Colab** utilizing its **GPU** for accelerated performance.

 ## Example Output
 ![Example Output](output_videos/Example.png)